Storyflow Logo

 Trello logo

-Best for: Small teams who want lightweight episode kanban.
-Not for: larger teams or teams who need depth.
+Best for: Small teams who want lightweight episode kanban with zero setup.
+Not for: larger teams or anyone who needs planning depth.

 Pricing: Free with limits.
 Standard from $5/user/month.

-Pros: Simple kanban paradigm, free tier is functional, fast to start.
+Pros: Simple kanban paradigm, functional free tier, fast to start.

-Cons: No AI, no integrated research, no canvas paradigm.
+Cons: No AI, no integrated research, no canvas paradigm, no arc-level structure.

-Verdict: Trello is the right pick for lightweight episode tracking.
+Verdict: Trello is the right pick for lightweight episode tracking and nothing heavier.

 9. Airtable (Best Structured Episode Database)